 has zero entropy.

-In both the above examples the Fatou set the of the family is whole domain.
+is whole domain.
 By this observation, at least we can deduce that if the entropy of a holomorphic map on a compact metrizable space has non-zero entropy, then it’s Julia set must be non-empty.
 This doesn’t really give us that much in the case of

 since for any holomorphic map